dionhaefner/FOWD/specification.md

 - Station name (scalar)
 - Local wave ID
 - Frequency bracket
-- Sample time (only used for raw elevation, fixed to 32 values)

 ### Variables

-By "wave" we mean the series of surface elevations (relative to the 30 minute mean elevation) from any given zero downcrossing to the next zero downcrossing (some waves might be excluded due to quality control criteria, see below).
+By "wave" we mean the series of surface elevations (relative to the 30 minute mean elevation) from any given zero upcrossing to the next zero upcrossing (some waves might be excluded due to quality control criteria, see below).

 Frequency bands: